 Round 2 applications are due between August 2, 2017 and October 2, 2017.

 There have been 13 projects so far (as of February 25, 2017), which are paying nearly $12 million.

 The investment zones were selected by the City of Chicago based upon an analysis by researcher Elizabeth C. Delmelle and her paper Mapping the DNA of Urban Neighborhoods: Clustering Longitudinal Sequences of Neighborhood Socioeconomic Change ( pdf).

-Each investment zone on this map, provided by the Chicago Department of Planning and Development, is a Census Tract and was assigned a typology after incorporating the changes of 12 factors of neighborhood change between 1970 and 2010 (see typologies below).
+Each investment zone on this map, provided by the Chicago Department of Planning and Development, is a Census Tract and was assigned a typology after incorporating the changes of 12 factors of neighborhood change between 1970 and 2010 (see typologies on the right).

 The nine typologies of these Investment Zones are:

 The paper presents 12 typologies, but these Investment Zones are a subset of Delmelle's geographic analysis.
 CityLab summarized the paper